Suspects went home 'to eat the pizza' after robbing, killing delivery driver, police say

 Three suspects are accused of shooting and killing an Indianapolis pizza delivery driver for his pizza, which they then took home to eat, investigators said.

-The dead man reportedly hadn't been scheduled to work, but had come in to help his co-workers.
+Papa John's driver and manager LaVon Drake, 24, reportedly hadn't been scheduled to work Monday night, but had come in to help his co-workers.

 The suspects were identified as Juwuan Terry, 18; Jason Epeards, 18; and Jasean Dale, 19.
-They are suspected of killing Papa John's driver and manager LaVon Drake, 24, with two different weapons, officials said, according to Fox 59 of Indianapolis.
+They are suspected of killing Drake with two different weapons, officials said, according to Fox 59 of Indianapolis.

 "It's devastating. ...
 He was a good young man, a great employee and a great manager.
 I'm going to miss him so much."